How to Buy Ford Shares UK – Beginner’s Guide

-As we discussed in our eToro review, trading Ford CFDs at Fineco not only allows you to apply leverage, but short-sell the stocks, too.
-Fineco Bank, although not commission-free on traditional shares, does stand out for the sheer size of its asset library.
+As we discussed earlier, trading Ford CFDs not only allows you to apply leverage but short-sell the stocks, too.
+Fineco Bank, although not commission-free on traditional shares, does have a large asset library.
 For example, it offers tens of thousands of stocks and ETFs across dozens of UK and international exchanges.

 You are only required to meet a £100 deposit at this platform – which comes with transaction fees.
-The main drawback is that you need to wait 1-2 working days for the funds to arrive, as the option deposit method is a bank account transfer.
+However, you do need to wait 1-2 working days for the funds to arrive, as the only deposit method is a bank account transfer.
 Nevertheless, Fineco Bank is regulated by the FCA, and by choosing this broker – you’ll be covered by the FSCS.